amethyst/amethyst/book/src/input/watching_input_events.md

 Setting up the system has extra requirements.
 You will need to store a `ReaderId` in your system struct used to read the type of input events you care about.
 In this example, our struct field is called `input_event_rid` and the type of event we are listening to is `InputEvent<StringBindings>`, but you would use whatever event type you would want to use in your own game.
 You need to initialize your `ReaderID` in the system's `new` method (see the [event channel](../concepts/event-channel.md) guide for more details and another example of doing this).

-Now we can create a `Read` in our system data for the input event channel and in our systems run function we can iterate over all the input events the occured.
-Take a look at the [`InputEvent`][doc_input_event] enum for all the available input events.
+Next let's take a look at our implementation of the `System` trait.
+We set the `SystemData` associated type to a `Read` storage for the type of event channel we want.
+In the `run` method we iterate over all the input events the occured.
+Take a look at the [`InputEvent`][doc_input_event] enum for all the available input events you can handle.

 There we have it, now you can read input events as they occur, be sure to look at the [`event channel`](../concepts/event-channel.md) section for a better guide on using event channels and enjoy listening to input events!